Particle physics facing a pandemic: Results

-For small-size collaborations, which we define to consist of two to five people, the number of published papers on an annual basis is plotted in \fig{fig:inspire-annual-doi-2-to-5} for both communities, phenomenology and theory.
-In \fig{fig:inspire-annual-doi-ph-2-to-5} it is visible that before the LHC Run I the phenomenology community more-or-less followed a steady publishing tendency with the same amount of papers produced annually with some fluctuations.
+For small-size collaborations, which we define to consist of two to five authors, the number of published papers on an annual basis is plotted in \fig{fig:inspire-annual-doi-2-to-5} for both communities, phenomenology and theory.
+In \fig{fig:inspire-annual-doi-ph-2-to-5}, it is visible that before the LHC Run I the phenomenology community more-or-less followed a steady publishing tendency with the same amount of papers produced annually with some fluctuations.
 The start of Run I resulted in a steady increase in published papers with a slight slow-down tendency as nearing the Run II.
-The year of 2016 witnessed a remarkably good year for publishing most probably by the diphoton anomaly announced in late 2015.
-Run II ignited one more increase which seems to be stopped this year considering that in the first three quarters of the year the collaborations only were able to produce less than two-third of previous year's publications.
+The year of 2016 witnessed a remarkably good year for publishing most probably by the diphoton anomaly announced in late 2015 \cite{ATLAS:2016gzy,CMS:2016xbb} .
+Run II ignited one more increase which seems to continue.

-On the right hand side of \fig{fig:inspire-annual-doi-2-to-5} publishing trends of small hep-th collaborations can be seen with a very similar behavior as in hep-ph, although with a slightly elongated slow increase.
+On the other hand, in \fig{fig:inspire-annual-doi-th-2-to-5}, publishing trends of small hep-th collaborations can be seen with a very similar behavior as in hep-ph, although with a slightly elongated slow increase.
 The big jump in publishing happens not through the Run I period but slightly after with no clear sign of superluminal neutrino or the diphoton excess announcements.
 The same trend is visible in recent years, as the numbers of publications grow again with the end of Run II.
-The partial results for 2021 indicate that this increasing tendency most probably cannot be maintained.